Rage65/rage65.github.io/README.md

-# Where the commits are vague and there are many o' file
+# Where the commits are vague and there are many o' strange file